vaneseltine/nominally/README.md

 - Mutability
 - Easy customization of lists of name parts
-- Parsing multiple names from a single field
+- Parsing multiple names from mingled fields
-- Most titles, profession names, etc.
+- Most titles, profession names, and other name prefixes
 - Mononyms; i.e., input names expected to output only a single field
 - Encoding other than UTF-8
 - Input from byte strings